malte-laukoetter/hive-api/ReadMe.md

 ```

-There might be some more informations in the formums of HiveMC: https://forum.hivemc.com/threads/node-js-hive-api-library.279776/
+There might be some more informations in the forums of HiveMC: https://forum.hivemc.com/threads/node-js-hive-api-library.279776/